sseering/book/en/moving_around.md

 > ls
 ```

 As we've seen in other chapters, `ls` is a command for viewing the contents of a path.
-Nu shell will return the contents as a table that we can use.
+Nu will return the contents as a table that we can use.

 The `ls` command also takes an optional argument, to change what you'd like to view.
 For example, we can list the files that end in ".txt"